cartesi/docs/cartesi-rollups/assets-handling.md

 You can refer to [Ethereum's ABI specification](https://docs.soliditylang.org/en/latest/abi-spec.html) for the full details about the standard.
 :::

+### Message encoding in Cartesi Portals

-Let's delve deeper into ABI encoding for Cartesi DApps, using ERC-20 and ERC-721 as illustrative examples.
+As the Cartesi Rollups framework uses multiple distinct portals per specific asset, each portal has a unique message encoding scheme.
+Let's delve deeper into this, using ERC-20 and ERC-721 as illustrative examples.

-### ERC-20
+#### ERC-20

 Consider the following example: